nicebread/RSA/cran-comments.md

 ## Downstream dependencies
 None.

-Note: This is just a minor update to fix a bug.
+Note: This is just a minor maintenance update.